 Study sessions closest to the exam date are the most valuable.
 You're going to forget things you learned weeks or months in advance, but you will remember a surprising amount of the material you see in the last couple of days.

 If you were studying for an arithmetic test, you probably wouldn't read biographies of famous mathematicians.
 More likely, you'd study the material that's actually going to be on your test.
 Unfortunately, the ham radio license manuals wander heavily off-topic, delving into many subjects not on the exam.
 By comparison, we try to teach everything you need to know to understand the questions and answers, but not to make you an electrical engineer.

 If you have plenty of time and motivation, there's no harm in studying all that other stuff.
 However, if your primary goal is the license or upgrade, your best bet is to focus on the materials actually on the exam.
-Later, you can research other ham radio topics, for which the ARRL Handbook is a much better reference book than the license manuals.
+Later, you can research other ham radio topics, for which the ARRL Handbook for Radio Communications is a much better reference book than the license manuals.
 Very few hams ever touch the license manuals once they've completed the exams.
 If you want off-topic reading now, why not buy a book that's going to be helpful for years to come?

 Time spent reading lengthy, off-topic articles in the ham radio license manuals doesn't count towards your exam study time.

 Tip #5: Stay in study mode

 Stay in Study mode, and resist the temptation to take lots of practice exams.
 Practice exams are not a good way to learn.
 Study mode is your best friend — it has the informational texts and intelligent repetition that make our site the fastest and easiest way to pass your exam.

 After you've pretty much mastered the materials, there's no harm taking a few practice exams to boost your confidence for the actual exam, but those don't count towards study time.